 The IRS allows self-employed drivers and owner-operators to deduct certain costs under the category of “travel expenses.”
-These include a per diem for meals, plus accommodations, tolls, and parking.
-For 2019, the per diem rate is 80 percent of $66 per day.
-Note: If you are an employee driver, you are not eligible for per diem.
+These include the cost of meals, plus accommodations, tolls, and parking.

 To be eligible to write off travel costs, both of these statements must be true: